vctibor/MCalendar/readme.md

 grant all privileges on all tables in schema public to mcalendar;
 ```

+### Local dev

+Frontend is dependent on backend API being available, therefore we can't run it from `client` directory by itself.

+Use `dev_run.sh` script to compile frontend, copy artifacts to backend and compile backend as well.

+You need to re-run this script whenever you want to reload your changes.

+You can use `build_release.sh` script to compile everthing using `release` configuration.

+### Docker

-You have to build Dockerfile on your local machine:
+To build Dockerfile on your local machine:

 ```
 docker build -t mcalendar .